 Strictly speaking, the French authorities do not permit the sale of spectacles over the internet, despite protestations from the EU Commission that this is contrary to EU rules.

-As a result, the price you will pay from a French optician can easily amount to several hundred euros, where the same pair of lens and frames might cost you half as much over the Internet.
+As a result, the price you will pay to a French optician can easily amount to several hundred euros, whereas the same pair of lenses and frames might cost you half as much on-line.

-Many expats either buy their glasses in their home country, or over the internet, via an English language site, although there are some French speaking sites operating outside of the country.
+Many expats either buy their glasses in their home country, or on-line, via an English language site, although there are some French language speaking sites operating outside of France.

-These sites include Confortvisuel, Directoptic, Easy-verres, Happyview, and Mavue-online.
+These include Confortvisuel, Directoptic, Easy-verres, Happyview, and Mavue-online.